reef-technologies/handbook/README.md

 If a fitting candidate is unhappy with the current setup, we'll invest time into creating a custom solution that would keep the employee in control of the screenshots.
 This could be done using encryption with the employee's key or uploading to private buckets - the exact details will be decided once (and if) we need it.

+# Time management system (TiMaS)

+TIMAS is a tool that supports monitoring work efficiency and the mood and attitude of employees.
+Here are the main functions of this tool:

+## Workday Evaluation

+TIMAS integrates with Hubstaff, a time tracking tool, gathering information about time spent on tasks and breaks.
+It assesses work efficiency based on collected data, marking it green when the work is effective (uninterrupted, long-lasting) or yellow when it is ineffective (short, with long breaks).

+Each employee determines their planned availability and expected working hours in Jira (e.g. 6 hours daily).
+TIMAS evaluates the effectiveness of the day, marking it as green when a minimum of 70% of the planned working time has been worked per day.
+If you finish your work after midnight, TIMAS counts as the same day, as long as you finish before 3am.

+For the entire month to be green, a minimum of 75% of working days should be effective.
+That means you can still get a green month, even with about 5 red days.
+Days off, holidays, and non-working weekends are excluded from the calculation.

+We use this tool to observe our work focus - it helps us improve :)

+## Mood Evaluation
+TIMAS is also used to assess the daily well-being of employees.
+In the upper right corner, there are three 5-star scales where the employee evaluates their subjective feelings regarding:

+💻 Work Mood - How do you rate your working day?
+How was your work experience?
+If your work mood was extremely low today, mark the red star.
+Conversely, if it was positive, select the green star.

+🏠 Personal Life Mood - How did you feel about your private life today?
+Was anything affecting your mood?
+If you had an extremely challenging day personally, mark the red star.
+If you're feeling great, like a star, choose the green one. 🙂

+😖 Pressure - Reflect on how you feel about your tasks.
+If you're feeling extremely overwhelmed, mark the red star on the right.
+If you're bored and feel your tasks aren’t challenging, mark the star on the left.
+If the amount of your tasks feels just right, the default green star in the middle is your go-to.

+Text box - add a comment if there is something you want to share (optional).

+When marking the stars, be honest!
+Both green, yellow and red marks are valuable information for the company about the condition of its employees.
+Our goal is to observe and detect problems quickly enough and help you return to well-being.

+## Where is TIMAS?

+Visit the [website](https://timas.reef.pl), and you'll first see an almost white page.
+Log in with your Gmail account and enter “timas.reef.pl” into the search bar again to access your TIMAS account.
+Save TIMAS in your browser bookmarks and visit the site daily to note your mood and observe the work focus time.

+After registering on TIMAS website, you will also be able to install Slack TIMAS app - just click "Add apps" in left panel's "Apps" section and select "Timas".
+It will allow you to mark your mood directly from Slack, but only for current day.

+## What if I forget to mark stars?

+Scroll down on the website and you will see the “Your mood in the past” section.
+Here you can mark missing stars.
+Changes are saved automatically.

+If Mood Evaluation is not filled in for a whole week during which you worked you will be invited on a video call to check if everything is okay.

 # Configuring the environment

 Once you have installed the time-tracking app, it's time to prepare your environment.